 Fire infrastructure.
 A conservative method of establishing the District's current level of service for fire protection is to quantify its financial investment in infrastructure and capital equipment.
-Specifically, the district has five types of capital infrastructure related spending that should be included in a calculation of current infrastructure investment:
+Specifically, the district has four types of capital infrastructure related spending that should be included in a calculation of current infrastructure investment:

-- A building for the district's fire station; - Major apparatus such as fire engines and specialized vehicles; - A variety of life-saving and fire-fighting apparatus located at the fire station or on pieces of equipment; - Business personal property such as fire station and office furniture, computers and related durable assets; and - The cost of this impact fee study.
+- Land and buildings including the single District station; - Major apparatus such as fire engines and specialized vehicles; - A variety of life-saving and fire-fighting apparatus located at the fire station or on pieces of equipment; - The cost of this impact fee study.

 Figure II-1 on the following page presents the District's current capital infrastructure.
-Replacement values are based on information provided by the District, including a detailed description of capital assets from T. Charles Wilson Insurance Service.
+Replacement values are based on information provided by the District, including a detailed description of the District's capital assets from OneBeacon Insurance.

-As discussed earlier in this report, only the District's equity share of assets can be included in the impact fee calculation (i.e., debt used to finance fire stations or vehicle must be excluded).5 Presently, the District has outstanding debt of \$2.65 million for a \$6 million bond issued in 2006.
-These funds were used for capital investments.
+As discussed earlier in this report, only the District's equity share of assets can be included in the impact fee calculation (i.e., debt used to finance fire stations or vehicle must be excluded).5 Presently, the District does not have any capital or equipment leases.

-The full cost of infrastructure acquired specifically for fighting wildfires is also excluded from the total value used for the fee calculation.
+The full cost of infrastructure acquired specifically for fighting wildfires is also typically excluded from the total value used for the fee calculation.
 Additional residential or commercial development in the district will not directly contribute to capital requirements of fighting wildland fires.
 Therefore, the fee system should not replicate wildfire-specific infrastructure investments.
-The District's property tax or other revenue sources will maintain the wild land fire standard of service.
-Accordingly, the Brush Truck used exclusively for wildfires are not included in the impact fee calculations (shown as 0% "portion to include in impact fees" in Figure II-1).
+The District property tax or other revenue sources will maintain the wild land fire standard of service.